On this page

 Reliability

-Design your IAM solution to be highly reliable with very high data integrity.
-Make sure every feature works correctly and can properly handle anomalies such as user and system errors.
+Design your IAM solution to be highly reliable with high data integrity.
+Make sure that every feature works correctly and can properly handle anomalies such as user and system errors.
 Consider strategies such as these to help achieve high reliability:

 Performance